acidb/mobiscroll-docs/docs/vue/_auto-generated/eventcalendar/options_agenda.md

 boolean

-If true, the Eventcalendar will work in &quot;exclusive end dates mode&quot;, meaning that the last moment of the range (event, invalid, colors, etc.) is not part of the range.
+If `true`, the event calendar will work in exclusive end dates mode, meaning that the last moment of the range (event, invalid, colors, etc.) is not part of the range.

-E.g. end: &#039;2021-07-03T00:00&#039; means that the event ends on 2nd of July and will not be shown on 3rd of July.
+E.g. `end: '2021-07-03T00:00'` means that the event ends on 2nd of July and will not be displayed on 3rd of July.

-:::caution
+:::info
-When using timezones the [exclusiveEndDates option](#opt-exclusiveEndDates) defaults to true.
+When using timezones, the `exclusiveEndDates` option will default to `true`.
 :::
 ### height {#opt-height}